camchenry/camchenry-remix/posts/performing-surgery-on-types-with-modify.md

 ```

 All of the code that comes from the library is prefixed with `ThirdParty`, to show that we cannot change it.
 The
-`ThirdPartyList` component accepts an array of items, and a click event handler for when the user clicks on an item.
+`ThirdPartyList` component accepts an array of items and a click event handler for when the user clicks on an item.

 However, we will now see how the `any` type for the `data` property can cause some type safety problems.